powsybl/powsybl-open-loadflow/docs/security/parameters.md

 **dcFastMode**
 The `dcFastMode` property allows to use fast DC security analysis, based on Woodbury's formula for calculating post-contingency states, when DC mode is activated.
+Using a DEBUG log level displays the details of post-contingency and post-operator strategy simulations, and it is recommended to avoid enabling these logs for better performance.

 Please note that fast mode has a few limitations:
 - Contingencies applied on branches opened on one side are ignored.
 Also, if a contingency causes the loss of one side of a branch,